nazmulidris/developerlife.com/_posts/2018-10-21-dagger2-and-kotlin.md

 author: Nazmul Idris
 date: 2018-10-21 5:00:00+00:00
 excerpt: |
-  This tutorial is an in-depth exploration of Dagger 2 using Kotlin and Android.
+  This tutorial is an advanced exploration of Dagger 2 using Subcomponents and custom scopes.
+  Android and Kotlin are used to demonstrate the use of these advanced Dagger 2 capabilities.
 layout: post
 hero-image: assets/di-kotlin-hero.svg
-title: "Dagger 2 and Android w/ Kotlin"
+title: "Advanced Dagger 2 w/ Android and Kotlin"
 categories:
 - DI
 - KT